 Popular Election of Senators

-In practice, the state legislatures’ election of Senators became more complicated.
-The members of the state legislators were often divided over whom to elect as Senator.
-Many state legislators simply voted for themselves, and their deadlock would result in no Senator being chosen, which then deprived the state of any representation in the Senate for a period of time that lasted a year or more.
+In practice, the state legislatures’ election of senators became more complicated.
+The members of the state legislators were often divided over whom to elect as senator.
+Many state legislators simply voted for themselves, and their deadlock would result in no senator’s being chosen, which then deprived the state of any representation in the Senate for a year or more.

-In addition to its impact on federalism, the ratification of the Seventeenth Amendment has also had demographic, behavioral, and institutional consequences on the Senate itself.
-Demographically, popularly elected Senators are more likely to be born in the states they represent, are more likely to have an Ivy League education, and are likely to have had a higher level of prior governmental service.
+In addition to its effect on federalism, the ratification of the Seventeenth Amendment has also had demographic, behavioral, and institutional consequences on the Senate itself.
+Demographically, popularly elected senators are more likely to be born in the states they represent, are more likely to have an Ivy League education, and are likely to have had a higher level of prior governmental service.
 Institutionally, the states are now more likely to have a split Senate delegation, and the Senate now more closely matches the partisan composition of the House.
 Additionally, the amendment makes problematic the assertion in Garcia v.
 San Antonio Metropolitan Transit Authority (1985) that the political process in the Senate is sufficient to protect the states’ sovereign interests against expansive federal legislation.